 Here are some top options for you and your kid— but remember, always check ingredients and do your own research based on your local bug population before determining what you’re most comfortable dousing them in.

-For Kids 3 And Under
+Insect Repellents for Kids Three And Under

 Bite Blocker Wipes (5% Geranium Oil)